 Where: CISPA - Helmholtz Center i.G.

-Participation fee: 180,- € (including public transportation, 1 excursion, 4x lunch, 3x dinner, 8x coffee break, social program).
+Participation fee: 180,- € (including public transportation, catering, social program).

 Accommodation: not included in the participation fee, but CISPA is providing support in finding accommodation.
-Click here for more information.
+For more information click here.

 Attacking Android Apps

 Mobile apps have become an integral aspect of most of our daily routines and are hence entrusted with some of the most sensitive private information.
 In this session, we will cover basics of Android apps’ architecture and then delve into some of the most common security vulnerabilities of apps, their effects, and their root causes.
 In addition, we will look into state-of-the-art code analysis techniques for apps and their challenges in the particular setting of Android’s system design.

 Finding Web Security Flaws